renatomarinho/laravel-page-speed/README.md

 The **InlineCss::class** filter transforms the inline "style" attribute of tags into classes by moving the CSS to the header.

+### \RenatoMarinho\LaravelPageSpeed\Middleware\DeferJavascript::class

+Defers the execution of javascript in the HTML.

+> If necessary cancel deferring in some script, use `data-pagespeed-no-defer` as script attribute to cancel deferring.

 <hr>

 ## Configuration